|

 for such books are too small to make them worth an agent's time.)

-them, but not large enough for a commercial publisher to take
+audience valuable to them, but not large enough for a commercial

-Opinionated Guide for the Curious Traveler, and my own
+City: An Opinionated Guide for the Curious Traveler,

-translation into English of Francisco I. Madero's Spiritist
+and my own translation into English of Francisco I. Madero's

 Many authors will find their intentions for their book in more